-- Tenant Re-Certifications – HUD permits housing providers to consider “extenuating circumstances” if tenants are unavailable to attend the re-certification interview, sign consent forms or the HUD-50059 form, which provides a 90-day extension of the recertification due date.
+- Tenant Certifications – HUD permits housing providers to consider “extenuating circumstances” if tenants are unavailable to attend the certification interview, sign consent forms or the HUD-50059 form, which provides a 90-day extension of the recertification due date.
 In these cases, the Total Tenant Payment/Tenant Rent and the HUD assistance payments are applied retroactively to the recertification anniversary date.
 Document the tenant file and prepare to collect all required signatures once normal operations resume.
 As of 04-02-2020, Multifamily Housing will allow assisted tenants who have lost income due to COVID-19 to self-certify for annual- or interim-certifications, and HUD will also accept alternative signature methods.
 PIH provided similar flexibility for PHAs via the COVID-19 Statutory and Regulatory Waivers notice issued 04-10-2020.

 - Eviction and Mortgage Forbearance.
 On 03-23-2020, FHFA announced that Fannie Mae and Freddie Mac will offer mortgage forbearance relief to multifamily property owners who suspend all evictions for at least 60 days for renters unable to pay rent due to COVID-19.
 Fannie and Freddie are working with mortgage servicers to implement the program.
 See Mortgagee Letter 2020-09, issued 04-10-2020.
 Mortgage forbearance and tenant eviction relief pursuant to Section 4024 of the CARES Act expired on 07-25-2020.
 Effective 09-04-2020 through 12-31-2020, the CDC’s Eviction Moratorium restricts landlords, owners of residential properties and other persons with a legal right to pursue eviction proceedings from undertaking eviction actions for failure to make timely rent payments.
 See 85 FR 55292, “Temporary Halt in Residential Evictions To Prevent the Further Spread of COVID-19.”
 Additionally, housing providers should be mindful of state or local directives suspending evictions that may be more expansive than the Federal provisions.